 Francisco Valines, Financial Aid, Florida International University

-The lab built on nationwide research and several strategic partnerships with higher education focused organizations like NASPA (Student Affairs Administrators in Higher Education), NASFAA (National Association of Student Financial Aid Administrators), Single Stop, and Scholarship America.
+The lab built on nationwide research and several strategic partnerships with higher education-focused organizations, such as NASPA (Student Affairs Administrators in Higher Education), NASFAA (National Association of Student Financial Aid Administrators), Single Stop, and Scholarship America.

 As described earlier, 70 percent of higher education institutions in the United States offer some level of emergency aid, yet few have comprehensive programmes.
 Some barriers identified by the lab team:

 Silos on campus.
-Participants said that collaboration across their own campuses was lacking, in addition to between campuses.
+Participants said that collaboration across their campuses — in addition to between campuses — was lacking.

 Communication gaps.
 Students are often unaware that emergency aid even exists.